Municipal Drive Units

 Peripheral Drive: Rim drives travel along the periphery of a concrete tank and pivot the sludge collection system around the center support column.
 For large-diameter tanks, rim drives can provide both mechanical and cost advantages.

-Precision Manufacturing Tolerances: The precision bearings WesTech uses in its drive units are ideal for high load, high speed applications and are manufactured by recognized bearing companies.
+Precision Manufacturing Tolerances: The precision bearings WesTech uses in its drive units are ideal for high-load, high-speed applications and are manufactured by recognized bearing companies.
 The use of these precision bearings is widespread among larger and more heavily-loaded clarifier and thickener mechanisms common to the metallurgical industries, in addition to overhead cranes, gun turrets, and track hoes.

 Overturning Load Capacity: Strip-lined bearings have no inherent overturning load capacity and must rely on the mechanism weight alone to hold the bearing race together.
-This capacity of the precision bearing makes possible tank settling, misalignment, and lack of precision leveling of the drive during installation and operation a far less determining factor in premature bearing failure.
+This capacity of the precision bearing makes possible tank settling, misalignment, and lack of precision leveling of the drive during installation and operation a far less of a determining factor in premature bearing failure.

 Even Load Distribution: The rotating turntable of the strip-liner can easily separate from its stationary base and cause a point load on one or two bearing balls.
 This separation can occur with the simple action of a skimmer riding over a scum box.
 The locked ring design of the precision bearing eliminates damaging point loads by equally transferring any unbalanced load to the entire group of bearing balls.